 is a Social Media and Youth Culture Marketer based in Orlando, FL.
 His background consists of marketing and advertising as well as a 10 year stint in the Indie Music Business.
 Greg is currently working on helping young people change the world through Rock Star Lifestyle Design.

-is the CMO at Apperian.
+is the Vice President of Mobility at Citrix Online.
 He’s a Workshifting advocate and is obsessed with finding great and free wifi.
 He’s active on Twitter and believes in the power of crowd sourcing for social good.
 He has been in media and advertising.

 has been a vagabond workshifter since October 2008, traveling over the world with his wife and business partner, helping charities embrace the social web and utilizing “real time” web technologies to empower third world communities.

 AJ is the Co-Founder of the Misfit Inc., a company with no headquarters, comprised of a workshifting staff, dispersed around the world, dedicated to seeking, collaborating & partnering with those hell bent on changing the world.
 Ridiculously passionate about the power of the human web to enact social justice, AJ speaks has spoken in the US, Europe & Africa on the concept of opensource Charity.
 You can also find AJ blogging at PursuitofEverything.com and OpenSourceCharity.com and tweeting like a banshee.
 If a day goes by without him tweeting, he is probably dead.

 is a PR Arsonist for MindFire Communications (www.mindfirecomm.com), a full-service advertising agency that helps ignite clients’ brands with smart, research-based marketing campaigns.
 With a background in journalism,